JeremyGamer13/SnailTool-Executable/README.md

 - Deleting objects in the editor is inconsistent
 - Text boxes randomly stop working after a pop-up sometimes (minimize window and then focus on it again to fix)
 - Wire tool does not do anything currently
+- Thumbnail generator is not implemented (use the old snailax preview generator for now)

 Any suggestions or issues not listed can be added in the Issues tab.
 Please let me know if this tool breaks any rules Jonas has for his game, and if the license needs to be changed or added if it wasn't added properly.